 WHAT IS PROBATE?

-Probate is the formal legal process that gives recognition to a will and appoints the executor or personal representative who will administer the estate and distribute assets to the intended beneficiaries.
+Probate is the formal legal process that recognizes a will and appoints the executor or personal representative to administer the estate and distribute assets to the intended beneficiaries.6American Bar Association, Real Property, Trust and Estate Law Section, https://www.americanbar.org/groups/real_property_trust_estate (last visited Aug.
+29, 2022)

-Probate is the court-supervised process of administering one’s estate and transferring one’s property at death pursuant to the terms of one’s will.
+Probate is the court-supervised process of administering one’s estate and transferring one’s property at death under the terms of one’s will.7See Id.

 Some people draft their own will or living will, but the document is not necessarily legal unless it has been executed.
-One way to make sure that one’s last wishes are followed is to have a professional draft and help one execute one’s will.
+One way to ensure that one’s last wishes are followed is to have a professional draft and help one execute one’s will.

 Let Altiorem Legal Services draft the will documents that you need!